 We recognize that no single technique will work with children every time.
 If a child exhibits unacceptable behavior, we will request a conference with parents to consider how to deal with the behavior.
 If the behavior continues, the next steps may include referrals to appropriate community resources, and/or discharge of the child from care.
-In accordance with "Wisconsin Rules for Group Child Care Centers," actions that are aversive, cruel, humiliating, and actions that may be psychologically, emotionally or physically painful, discomforting, dangerous or potentially injurious are prohibited.
+In accordance with "Wisconsin Rules for Group Child Care Centers," actions that are aversive, cruel, humiliating, and actions that may be psychologically, emotionally, or physically painful, discomforting, dangerous or potentially injurious are prohibited.
 Prohibited actions include spanking, hitting, pinching, shaking, slapping, twisting, or inflicting any other form of corporal punishment on the child; verbal abuse threats or derogatory remarks about the child or the child's family; physical restraint, binding or tying the child to restrict the child's movement or enclosing the child in a confined space such as a closet, locked room, box or similar cubicle; withholding or forcing meals, snacks or naps; punishing a child for lapses in toilet training.
 These forms of punishment will never be used, even at a parent's request.

 CONTINGENCY PLANS FOR FIRE / TORNADO AND OTHER